Sammy Gravano: Gambino soldier

 In 1978, boss Paul Castellano allegedly ordered the murder of Gambino associate Nicholas Scibetta.
-A cocaine and alcohol user, Scibetta participated in several public fights and insulted the daughter of George DeCicco.
+Scibetta was a cocaine and alcohol user who had been in several public fights and had insulted the daughter of Gambino soldier George DeCicco.
 Since Scibetta was Gravano's brother-in-law, Castellano asked Frank DeCicco to first notify Gravano of the impending hit.
-When advised of Scibetta's fate, a furious Gravano said he would kill Castellano first.
+When advised of Scibetta's fate, Gravano was furious.
 However, Gravano was eventually calmed by DeCicco and accepted Scibetta's death as the punishment earned by his behavior.
-Another part of the motive for the murder was that Scibetta was suspected of being gay.
 Gravano later said, "I chose against Nicky.
 I took an oath that Cosa Nostra came before everything."
-Scibetta was dismembered and his body was never found, other than an arm.
+Scibetta was dismembered and his body was never found, other than a hand.

-Gravano later opened an afterhours club in Bensonhurst.
-The bar was the scene of a violent altercation one night, involving a rowdy biker gang intent on ransacking the establishment.
+Gravano later opened an afterhours club in Bensonhurst, called The Bus Stop.
+One night, the bar was the scene of a violent altercation, involving a rowdy biker gang intent on ransacking the establishment.
 A melee ensued, in which Gravano broke his ankle and the bikers were chased off.
-Gravano then went to Castellano and received permission to murder the leader of the gang.
-Along with Milito, Gravano hunted down the leader, wounding him and killing another member of the gang.
+Gravano then went to Castellano and received permission to "kill them all".
+Along with Liborio "Louie" Milito, Gravano hunted down the leader, wounding him and killing another member of the gang.
 Castellano was flabbergasted when he learned the crutch-ridden Gravano personally took part in the hit.

 Construction magnate

 Like his predecessor Carlo Gambino, Castellano favored emphasizing more sophisticated schemes involving construction, trucking, and garbage disposal over traditional street-level activities such as loansharking, gambling, and hijackings.
 Castellano had a particular interest in the construction business.
 Gravano entered into the plumbing and drywall business with his brother-in-law, Edward Garafola.

-Gravano's construction and other business interests soon earned him a reputation as a "good earner" within the Gambino organization and made him a multi-millionaire, enabling him to build a large estate for his family in rural Ocean County, New Jersey.
+Gravano's construction and other business interests soon earned him a reputation as a "big earner" within the Gambino organization and made him a multi-millionaire, enabling him to build a large estate for his family in rural Cream Ridge, New Jersey.
 He invested in trotting horses to race at the Meadowlands Racetrack in East Rutherford, New Jersey.
 Gravano became the operator of a popular discotheque, The Plaza Suite in the Gravesend section of Brooklyn.
 He reportedly made $4,000 a week from the Plaza Suite.
-He also used the club as his construction racket headquarters.
+Gravano owned the building and used the bottom level as his business headquarters.